 Adding elective courses to your curricula

 You are interested in a certain subject, but it is not offered by your educational institution as a separate subject or module, and it is not part of the core curricula.
-As a pupil, you have the right to propose and then choose elective courses, and the school has the autonomy to adjust its curricula based on student or parent preferences.
+As a pupil, you have the right to propose and then choose elective courses, while the school has the autonomy to adjust its curricula based on preferences of students or their parents.

-A proposal for elective courses, modules or projects can be made by students, parents the community, teachers.
-The proposal to add such electives to the next school year has to be made during the period February-March.
-A list of modules is then put up for debate by the school, and in April each class year states their preferences.
-The school can decide to add up to two modules.
-The Municipal Department of Education is obliged to approve the changes by June.
+A proposal for elective courses, modules or projects can be made by students, parents the community or teachers.
+The proposal to add such elective subject to the next school year has to be made during the period February-March.
+A list of modules is then put up for debate by the school, while in April pupils of each school year unveils their preferences.
+The school can decide to add at least two new modules.
+The Municipal Directorate of Education is obliged to approve the changes by June.
 In cases where a module is selected from the existing list of the Ministry of Education, the Ministry has to ensure the resources and to offer teacher training.
-If there is no teacher in the school who can lecture in the subject, then the Municipal Department of Education has to start the process of hiring a new teacher.
+If there is no teacher in the school who can lecture in that subject, then the Municipal Directorate of Education has to start the process of hiring a new teacher.

-If the school is unresponsive to requests for elective courses, then you and your parents could try and address a complaint to the Municipal Department of Education or the Ministry of Education, Science and Technology.
+If the school is unresponsive to requests for elective courses, then you and your parents could submit a complaint to the Municipal Directorate of Education or to the Ministry of Education, Science and Technology.